How to back up and restore a server in Azure Database for PostgreSQL - Single Server using the Azure CLI

 Important

 Azure Database for PostgreSQL - Single Server is on the retirement path.
-We strongly recommend for you to upgrade to Azure Database for PostgreSQL - Flexible Server.
-For more information about migrating to Azure Database for PostgreSQL - Flexible Server, see What's happening to Azure Database for PostgreSQL Single Server?
+We strongly recommend that you upgrade to Azure Database for PostgreSQL - Flexible Server.
+For more information about migrating to Azure Database for PostgreSQL - Flexible Server, see What's happening to Azure Database for PostgreSQL Single Server?.

 Azure Database for PostgreSQL servers are backed up periodically to enable Restore features.
 Using this feature you may restore the server and all its databases to an earlier point-in-time, on a new server.